microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.afterAll

-Declares an `afterAll` hook that is executed once after all tests.
+Declares an `afterAll` hook that is executed once per worker after all tests.
 When called in the scope of a test file, runs after all tests in the file.
 When called inside a [`method: Test.describe`] group, runs after all tests in the group.

+Note that worker process is restarted on test failures, and `afterAll` hook runs again in the new worker.
+Learn more about [workers and failures](./test-retries.md).

 ### param: Test.afterAll.hookFunction
 - `hookFunction` <[function]\([Fixtures], [TestInfo]\)>